 B i o g r a p h y

-Winner of the 2018 Prime Minister's Award for Composers, Udi Perlman (b.
+Winner of the 2018 Prime Minister's Award for Composers and the François Schapira Prize for Composition at the Aviv Competitions 2020, Udi Perlman (b.
 1990) is an Israeli composer who creates music that draws from his native country's multiplicity of cultural heritages and narratives and explores reduced gestures, directional forms, algorithmic processes, and the manifold possibilities of harmonic syntax.
 His work has been hailed for its "fascinating texture" and "elegant structure" and described as a "demonstration of ingenuity and great drive" (Haaretz).

 Perlman was Composer-in-Residence at Herrenhaus Edenkoben in southwest Germany in 2018.
 He won the Klon Prize of The Israeli Composers League, 1st Prize at the National Composition Competition of the Israel Conservatory, as well as prizes from the Hamburger Camerata's International Composer Competition and the Pnina Avni Competition.
 He received scholarships from the America-Israel Cultural Foundation, the Siday Fellowship for Musical Creativity and the Baden-Württemberg-Stipendium.
 From 2014 to 2016 he was a composition fellow of Meitar Ensemble's Tedarim Project for contemporary music.